JordanDworaczyk/TEST/README.rst

       </h1>
     </embed>

-Traderbot
+Traderbot: *A trading bot for traders.*
 ~~~~~~~~~
-*A trading bot for traders.*

 About